eamsdev/MiniBlog/src/assets/posts/0_20221223_Require_Context.md

 import BlogPost3 from './assets/posts/blog_post_3.md';
 ```

-You can use `require.context(...)` to require all modules in the components directory like this:
+You can use `require.context(...)` to load all modules in the components directory like this:

 ```ts
 const markdownContext = require.context('../assets/posts', false, /\.md$/); // line 1